chris-bluemoon/Battleship-Final/README.md

 I have been using Firefox recently as for some reason, Chrome seems to be adding an extra "(" when parsing the ABI code assignment in battleship.js.

 I have also been unable to implement any tests, I'm still working on this but keep getting various errors.
+Current error is "ParserError: Expected primary expression.".

 ### Prerequisites